 What Is Knee RA?

 Rheumatoid arthritis of the knee causes the joints to become tender, warm, and swollen.
-Although knee osteoarthritis causes pain and stiffness, joint pain with knee RA is more severe.
+Although knee osteoarthritis causes pain and stiffness, joint pain with knee RA can be more severe.

 The synovium secretes a liquid.
 This liquid helps keep joints lubricated.
 When joints are well lubricated, they move smoothly and painlessly.
-Inflammation of the synovium leads to damage and permanent destruction of the joint.
+Inflammation of the synovium can lead to damage and permanent destruction of the joint by affecting both the cartilage and underlying bone

 What Are the Signs and Symptoms of Knee RA?